Hepatitis can be a silent killer.

 All hepatitis virus infections are preventable.

-Hepatitis A prevention relies on access to clean water and functioning sewage disposal systems.
+Prevention of hepatitis A - transmitted through food or water contaminated by an infected person’s faeces – relies on access to clean water and functioning sewage disposal systems.
 MSF provides water and sanitation specialists in places like refugee and displacement camps.

-Vaccination is the most effective method to prevent hepatitis B infection.
+Vaccination is the most effective method to prevent hepatitis B infection, as it is transmitted by contact with an infected person’s blood or other body fluids.
 The vaccine is widely available and very safe.
 MSF has vaccinated against the virus in countries like the Democratic Republic of Congo and Liberia.

-Hepatitis C prevention relies on reducing the risk of exposure to contaminated blood by promoting safe handling and cleaning of needles, as well as improving access to clean blood for transfusions.
+Preventing hepatitis C – transmitted by contact with an infected person’s blood, often through the use of unsterilised needles – relies on reducing the risk of exposure by promoting safe handling and cleaning of needles, as well as improving access to clean blood for transfusions.

 Hepatitis E prevention relies on the same methods as hepatitis A, with MSF having responded to outbreaks of the virus in places like South Sudan.